+(\$ in thousands)

-Policyholders' surplus \$ 807,027
+Policyholders' surplus \$ 1,085,592

-Contingency reserves 721,842
+Contingency reserves.
+1,250,236

-Combined statutory capital \$ 1,528,869
+Combined statutory capital \$ 2,335,828

-Combined net risk in force \$ 21,637,409
+Combined net risk in force \$ 29,460,191

-Combined risk-to-capital ratio 14.2:1
+Combined risk-to-capital ratio 12.6:1

-For additional information regarding regulatory capital see Note 17 to our consolidated financial statements.
-Our combined statutory capital equals the sum of statutory capital of Essent Guaranty, Inc. plus Essent Guaranty of PA, Inc., after eliminating the impact of intercompany transactions.
-The combined risk-to-capital ratio equals the sum of the net risk in force of Essent Guaranty, Inc. and Essent Guaranty of PA, Inc. divided by combined statutory capital.
-The information above has been derived from the annual and quarterly statements of our insurance subsidiaries, which have been prepared in conformity with accounting practices prescribed or permitted by the Pennsylvania Insurance Department.
+For additional information regarding regulatory capital see Note 16 to our consolidated financial statements.
+Our combined statutory capital equals the sum of statutory capital of Essent Guaranty plus Essent Guaranty of PA, Inc., after eliminating the impact of intercompany transactions.
+The combined risk-to-capital ratio equals the sum of the net risk in force of Essent Guaranty and Essent Guaranty of PA, Inc. divided by combined statutory capital.
+The information above has been derived from the annual and quarterly statements of our insurance subsidiaries, which have been prepared in conformity with accounting practices prescribed or permitted by the Pennsylvania Insurance Department and the National Association of Insurance Commissioners Accounting Practices and Procedures Manual.
 Such practices vary from accounting principles generally accepted in the United States.

-Essent Re has entered into risk share insurance and reinsurance transactions with Freddie Mac and Fannie Mae.
-Essent Re also executed a quota share reinsurance transaction with Essent Guaranty, Inc. to reinsure 25% of Essent Guaranty, Inc.'s GSE-eligible NIW effective July 1, 2014.
-Essent Group Ltd. made capital contributions to Essent Re of \$165.0 million and \$130.0 million during the years ended December 31, 2017 and 2016, respectively, to support new business.
-As of December 31, 2017, Essent Re had total stockholders' equity of \$662.8 million and net risk in force of \$6.3 billion.
+Essent Re has entered into GSE and other risk share transactions, including insurance and reinsurance transactions with Freddie Mac and Fannie Mae.
+Essent Re also reinsures 25% of Essent Guaranty's NIW under a quota share reinsurance agreement.
+During the year ended December 31, 2019, Essent Re paid dividends to Essent Group Ltd. of \$55 million to increase holding company liquidity.
+Essent Group Ltd. made no capital contributions to Essent Re during the years ended December 31, 2019 and 2018.
+As of December 31, 2019, Essent Re had total stockholders' equity of \$939.4 million and net risk in force of \$10.3 billion.